mmmirrra/mmmirrra.github.io/_posts/2023-08-06-MultimediaSystem-data-video-animation.markdown

 #### Model animation

 - Clay animation
-  - A method of moving a model made of clay little by little to fit the frame and then taking pictures of each : Stop motion method
+  - A method of moving a model made of clay little by little to fit the frame and then taking pictures of each: Stop motion method
   - Photographing an object while it is still and later projecting different images to create the illusion of movement
 <br />
 - Silhouette animation